-\\When the depth of an obstruction or wreck is greater than 4 feet (1.2192 meters) above MHW, HEIGHT attribution is required rather than VALSOU.
+^{}When the depth of an obstruction or wreck is greater than 0.1 meters above MHW, HEIGHT attribution is required rather than VALSOU.
 As with ELEVAT, heights are shown relative to MHW datum.
 In this situation, WATLEV and VALSOU are left null.

-Appendix G: NOAA Extended Attributes Schema
+Appendix F: NOAA Extended Attributes Schema